 Log in to your Square Cash Dashboard online to update your EIN or SSN for your business account so that all tax reporting will be associated with the correct information if you qualify.

-Note: If you have both Cash for Business and Square Register accounts associated with your SSN, your total payment volume will be aggregated and reported on each 1099-K form.
+Note: If you have both Cash for Business and Square Point of Sale accounts associated with your SSN, your total payment volume will be aggregated and reported on each 1099-K form.

 For any additional tax information, please reach out to a tax professional or visit the IRS Form 1099-K Payment Card and Third Party Network Transactions site.